 Third Grade Field Trips

-Schools/Groups may schedule a 2.5 hour program at the Ecological Reserve.
-The program includes a two-hour, one-mile hike through four distinct plant communities, focusing on the geology, animal and plant life, and human history of the area.
+Riverside County public schools may schedule a 3 hour field trip to the Ecological Reserve.
+The program offers an enriching nature education display and includes a walk through plant communities recovering from the 2019 Tenaja fire.
+The field trip focuses on plateau geology, animal and plant life adaptations, and the human history of the area.

 One teacher handles all 3rd grade registration per school